Ground state energy of dilute Bose gases in 1D: Introduction

 \subsection{Spinless fermions and anyons}

 The expansion in Theorem \ref{TheoremMain} generalizes to spinless fermions in 1D.
-Given the antisymmetry of the fermionic wave function, the result involves the odd-wave scattering length of $v$, obtained from Lemma \ref{lemscatlength} by imposing the antisymmetric boundary condition $f(R)=-f(-R)=1$. \begin{theorem}[spinless fermions] Consider a Fermi gas with repulsive interaction $v=v_{\text{reg}}+v_{\text{h.c.}}$ as defined before Theorem \ref{TheoremMain}.
+Given the antisymmetry of the fermionic wave function, the result involves the odd-wave scattering length $a_{\text{odd}}$ of $v$, obtained from Lemma \ref{lemscatlength} by replacing the symmetric boundary condition $f(R)=f(-R)=1$ by an antisymmetric one, $f(R)=-f(-R)=1$. \begin{theorem}[spinless fermions] Consider a Fermi gas with repulsive interaction $v$ as defined before Theorem \ref{TheoremMain}.
+Let $a_{\text{odd}}$ be the odd-wave scattering length of $v$.
 Define $\mathcal{D}_F(H_N)$ to be the appropriate domain of antisymmetric wave functions, and let $ E_F(N,L)$ be its associated ground state energy.
 Write $\rho=N/L$.
-For $\rho a_o$ and $\rho R_0$ sufficiently small, the ground state energy can be expanded as
+For $\rho a_{\text{odd}}$ and $\rho \varepsilon_v(\rho)$ sufficiently small, the ground state energy can be expanded as